WolfenXVII/WolfenXVII/README.md

 ### About
-I'm a college student with a passion for programming and technology.
+I'm a Holland College graduate with a passion for programming and technology.

 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>